thomastoledo/FleuveJS/README.md

 ```

 #### `ifElse`
-The `ifElse` operator is pretty useful when it comes to add branches to an Observable. it can be used either on a `pipe`, `compile`, `fork` method or on a *creation operator* such as `preProcess`.
+The `ifElse` operator is pretty useful when it comes to add branches to an Observable. it can be used either on a `pipe` or `compile` method or on a *creation operator* such as `preProcess`.

-If the next example, we want to sort out some data and apply a different process according to each value.
+In the next example, we want to sort out some data and apply a different process according to each value.
 Values over 30 will trigger logging treatment, while others will just trigger an API call.

 ```ts
 const temperatures = [-15, 0, 12, 16, 30, 35, 45, -8];